Jim-Fan/prolog-fun/docs/README.md

 Having started self-learning and using Prolog since 2016, I think I might be able to contribute a bit to Prolog by sharing some of my own use cases of the language.
 -->

+In this article I am illustrating the use of Prolog programming in solving codeword puzzle in an interactive and iterative manner.
+I start with a simple query (Prolog code) and explain how it could be iteratively improved towards one that gives correct answer to puzzle.
+If you think the description is too lengthy and boring, feel free to jump the the solution and output at [the end of article](#complete-solution).

 Recently I found a puzzle solving competition when randomly browsing in WH Smith.
 The compeition comes with cash prices and it attracted my attention.
 So I started pursuing in the hope to earn some extra money (I heard you laughed).

-The compeition is to solve a codeword puzzle such as (but not exactly) below.
-Image is taken from [puzzler.com](https://www.puzzler.com/media/puzzles/samples/Codeword.pdf):
+The compeition is to solve a codeword puzzle such as below.
+This puzzle is taken from [puzzler.com](https://www.puzzler.com/media/puzzles/samples/Codeword.pdf):

 ![Image of codeword puzzle](./assets/codeword-original.png)